- The entire track was cut from the album before it could be recorded by the band. It was later recorded and added to Pink Floyd The Wall the film.

 “The record used to be Roger’s life story, and there were dates in the lyrics that put him at 36 years old.
 Kids don’t want to know about old rock stars.
 I insisted we make the record more accessible, more universal.
 It was kept universalized, with some very important fine-tuning by Roger.”

-It was rejected by the band for inclusion on the album because they felt it was too personal, even though its inclusion would have helped to tell the story.
-It ended up in The Wall anyway.
-The song was later recorded for the film.
+It was initially rejected by the band for inclusion on the album because they felt it was too personal, even though its inclusion would have helped to tell the story.
+It ended up as part of The Wall anyway.
+The movie gave Waters the opportunity to restore “Tigers” back into The Wall storyline and the song was recorded for the film.
 When it was eventually released as a single in 1982, it bore its original copyright date of 1979.

 The track first appears on the Pink Floyd – The Wall movie soundtrack.
 It’s the first song credited to Pink Floyd to appear in the film.
 Vera Lynn’s version of “The Little Boy That Santa Forgot” is the first song to appear in the film and plays in the background on a radio throughout the scene where housekeeping discovers a stuporous Pink.
 “Tigers” is presented in two parts with a fade out during a choral break after the first verse.
 Part II is sequenced between “Another Brick In The Wall, Part 1” and “Goodbye Blue Sky”.